Our team of highly skilled associates.

-Monika Lesniewska, associate
+Monika Lesniewska, Associate

 Nisha is a passionate and highly accomplished Gender Equality Specialist with over a decade of experience supporting survivors of domestic abuse, safeguarding vulnerable children and driving social change through innovative strategies.
 Fluent in Hindi, Gujarati and Bengali, Nisha’s experience encompasses providing support to individuals facing multiple disadvantages, including cases of honour-based violence and those with No Recourse to Public Funds (NRPF).
 Her expertise encompasses strategic leadership, service commissioning, building safer communities and delivering transformative education on diversity, equity and inclusion.